Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; Memories for All.md

 author: Courtland Leer
 description: An open-source reimplementation of OpenAI's memory features using Honcho, enabling any AI app to derive & store personal context about users.
 ---
+> [!custom] WELCOME TO THE PLASTIC [[archive|ARCHIVE]]
+> This blog post has been archived because it's legacy content that's out-of-date or deprecated.
+We keep this content around so those interested can dig into the evolution of our projects & thinking.
+>
+> This post was our response to OpenAI announcing "memory" in ChatGPT--we built an open-source reimplementation using [Honcho](https://honcho.dev) to show anyone could add superior user memory to their apps.
+The specific LangChain patterns & code examples here are far outdated; Honcho is much more powerful & the architecture has matured significantly (dig in to that [here](https://docs.honcho.dev), [[Beyond the User-Assistant Paradigm; Introducing Peers|here]], & [[Memory as Reasoning|here]]).
+>
+> A key prediction discussed here turned out to be remarkable prescient: walled gardens will seek to lock user context inside their ecosystems, leaving independent developers & privacy-conscious users out in the cold.
+And we argued for generative personalization--letting LLMs autonomously decide what matters about users rather than rigidly prescribing it--another Plastic thesis that's winning out.
+>
+> Enjoy.
 # TL;DR
 *Personalization is the next frontier.
 OpenAI gets it:*